25 Styles Covered

 #3

 The scoop neck is a curved, U-shaped neckline that scoops lower than a crew neck.
 It reveals more of the collarbone and chest while remaining modest.
-The scoop neck is feminine and flattering, offering a balance between coverage and style.
+The scoop neck is feminine and versatile, offering a balance between coverage and style.
 It's particularly popular for t-shirts, tank tops, and casual dresses.

 Key Characteristics